LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/handling.rst

 Handling Exceptions
 ===================

 When you include exceptions in your C# programs, you must decide what should take place once one is thrown.
-Some languages, Java for instance, require exceptions to be handled at the time of compiling.
+Some languages, like Java, require exceptions to be handled at the time of compiling.
 These are **checked exceptions**.
 When an exception is not handled in compiling, it is passed to runtime and called an **unchecked exception**.
-C# does not contain checked exceptions and therefore it is up to you, the programmer to decide what to do to handle one when the need arises in runtime.
+All exceptions in C# are unchecked.
+Therefore it is up to you, the programmer, to decide what to do to handle one when the need arises in runtime.

 Here's some advice to consider when contemplating when to handle an exception.
 This comes from Karl Seguin's `Foundations of Programming <https://www.openmymind.net/FoundationsOfProgramming.pdf>`__.